- Attendance

 Extra-Curricular Events

-In order to participate in any extracurricular practice or event, students must be in attendance at school by 10:00 am and complete the rest of the day at school.
+In order to participate in any extracurricular practice or event, students must be in attendance by 10:00 a.m. and finish the day at school.
 Exceptions include a doctor’s appointment with a doctor’s note, college visit, or funeral.
 Students should clear those absences with the attendance supervisor prior to missing school.

 - GRCHS